Burien Arts is pleased to announce a new program in partnership with the Highline Heritage Museum: In the Artist’s Studio.

 Please see videos of previous artists in the series on our Programs page.

-Artist Paul Illian launched the series with a Zoom workshop on landscape painting in August 2020.
+Artist Paul Illian launched the virtual series with a Zoom workshop on landscape painting in August 2020.
 Please see the video here.

 Paul gave an in-person workshop, Landscape Painting with Paul Illian, in October, 2019, at the Museum.